 Educational programming is available for businesses, civic groups, private and public students and families.
 Offerings are available within the historic Fenton Mansion and through the Fenton History Center’s Moving Museum.
-Please contact the Education Director Jennifer Champ to schedule a guided tour or program by phone (716) 664-6256 or by email
+Please contact us to schedule a guided tour or program by phone at (716) 664-6256 or by email

 Museum and Research Center

 Research Center is open on Saturdays by appointment only.
 Please call to schedule.